meinjens/happytechlead.github.io/software-qualitaet/kompatibilitaet/interoperabilitaet.md

 ---
 layout: page
 title: Interoperabilität
-permalink: /softwarequality/kompatibilitaet/interoperabilitaet
+permalink: /software-qualitaet/kompatibilitaet/interoperabilitaet
 ---

-Interoperability.
 Degree to which two or more systems, products or components can exchange information and use the information that has been exchanged.

+## Taktiken

+## Praktiken

+## Wechselwirkungen mit anderen NFAs